T206 Honus Wagner: Alteration

 Shortly after Gretzky's 1991 purchase, previously ignored allegations that the card had once been subject to alteration flared up again.
-This is when Gretzky approached the Professional Sports Authenticator (PSA) company to grade the card, resulting in the aforementioned PSA 8 NM-MT grading.
+This is when Gretzky approached Professional Sports Authenticator (PSA) to grade the card, resulting in the aforementioned PSA 8 NM-MT grading.
 Despite PSA company president David Hall's personal statement that the card was "superb" and a "fantastic card in every way," a number of people in the memorabilia industry were not convinced that the card had not been altered at some point.

 Soon afterward, Alan Ray came back into the picture, claiming that he had proof the card had been doctored by Mastro at one point after the initial $25,000 trade in 1985.
 He had a photograph of the card taken before the transaction with Mastro and claimed that the card in the photo looked significantly different from the photo of Gretzky's card.
 He sent the comparison of the two photos to both McNall and Sotheby's, but never received a response from them.
 Some memorabilia collectors have dismissed Ray's claims, saying that the photo hardly proves any doctoring was ever done on the card.

 On December 4, 2012, Mastro was indicted on federal fraud charges, and entered a plea of not guilty.
 In 2013, Mastro pleaded guilty, having entered into a plea agreement with federal prosecutors, and admitted to trimming the Honus Wagner card in the mid-1980s to increase its value.
 Mastro's plea agreement was rejected by a judge.
 In August 2015, Mastro was sentenced to 20 months in federal prison under a new plea agreement.
 Mastro was released in May 2017.

 A similar but unaltered card, the 'Jumbo Wagner', also has a NM-MT grade quality for the majority of the card, but the lower quality edges have not been trimmed, lowering it from NM-MT to an overall grade of PSA 5 - one of only three (along with Mastro's trimmed card) rated PSA 5 or better - sold at a 2013 auction for $2,105,770.50.